TarunKakani/networkService/README.md

 # Service Sniffer

 <p>Sniff Services on a local network</p>
-- Sniff services on a LAN through DNS Protocol
+- Sniff services on a LAN through DNS Protocol<br>
-- TCP Client Handshake
+- TCP Client Handshake<br>
-- Use ARP Table Poisioning methods for getting forensics data on a LAN
+- Use ARP Table Poisioning methods for getting forensics data on a LAN<br>